Effective Collaboration in the Workplace

 One of the first and essential areas you should focus on is building a trusting atmosphere in the company.
 Naturally, this is often the most challenging part, and failure to do so can leave employees distrustful of one another and unmotivated to work.

 There are several ways to build trust in the workplace.
 First, start with yourself.
-Always be open and truthful in any and all office communication with the team members.
-Backpedaling on promises, hiding business developments and favoritism are easy ways to potentially cause irreparable damage to intra-company relationships.
+Always be open and truthful in all office communication with team members.
+Backpedaling on promises, hiding business developments, and showing favoritism are easy ways to potentially cause irreparable damage to intra-company relationships.

 Instead, promote socialization and stress-free activities in the workplace to let trust build naturally between workers.
-Always aim for complete transparency when it comes to goals and expectations and drawbacks and obstacles in your way.
+Always aim for complete transparency when it comes to goals, expectations, and any drawbacks or obstacles in your way.
 On top of that, set up publicly-known milestones so everyone has an idea of how far the team has come and what else awaits them in the future.

 Lead by example

 Another crucial element to building a collaborative culture in the office is to lead by example.
-Employees are traditionally distrusting management, whom they tend to perceive as people who ask too much of their underlings without actually contributing anything.
+Employees are traditionally distrustful of management, whom they tend to perceive as people who ask too much of their underlings without actually contributing anything.

-Real leaders need to put in visible work towards the goals set in front of their teams.
-Furthermore, this includes showcasing collaboration in practice by being open to suggestions, listening to feedback and valuing what team members bring to the table.
+Real leaders need to put in visible work toward the goals set in front of their teams.
+Furthermore, this includes showcasing collaboration in practice by being open to suggestions, listening to feedback, and valuing what team members bring to the table.

 Keep meetings short and efficient

 “This could’ve been an email” is one of the most commonly uttered sentences in the corporate world, and for a good reason.
-Meetings can often drag on, impeding both workers and management, bringing more harm than good.
+Meetings can often drag on, impeding both workers and management and causing more harm than good.

-While meetings are crucial in building collaboration in the workplace, keeping them efficient and short is imperative.
-A robust collaboration app can keep the meeting digital – saving time and not sidetracking employees who attend it.
-Additionally, it’s wise to make a clear meeting outline ahead and stick to it, as well as impose a reasonable time limit for the whole affair.
+While meetings are crucial to building collaboration in the workplace, keeping them efficient and short is imperative.
+Robust workplace collaboration tools can keep the meeting digital, saving time and not sidetracking employees who attend it.
+Additionally, it’s wise to make a clear meeting outline ahead of time and stick to it, as well as impose a reasonable time limit for the whole affair.

-Other than that, encouraging teams to communicate with each other daily, either in person or via collaboration messengers, can reduce the overall need for meetings.
+Other than that, you should encourage teams to communicate with each other daily, either in person or via collaboration messengers.
+This can reduce the overall need for meetings and improve collaboration.

 Create a safe and empathetic environment